Meet our psychology team

 Allison’s dream of owning a centre such as LOC was born from her frustration around looking for services for her son when he was diagnosed Autistic when as a child.
 While services are improving, Allison believes there is a long way to go to help ND people feel seen, accepted and accommodated in our society.

 With the opening of Left of Centre, Allison’s dream grew from not only supporting ND individuals, but by creating a workplace that is actively working on becoming ND affirmative, welcoming and supportive as well.
-A large majority of LOC’s staff identify as ND, and Allison and her management team pride themselves on providing a workplace that celebrates this, by providing a flexible, supportive work environment.
+Allison and her management team pride themselves on building a workplace that is a flexible, supportive work environment.

 While Allison does not see clients herself anymore, she supervises the staff at LOC, as well as providing education to group practices, medical and education settings, and the general public.